 Typically, the conditions imposed relate to the type of criminal offense.
 For example, a judge may require you to submit to periodic drug testing or attend a drug rehabilitation program for a drug-related offense.
 Similarly, a judge may require that you avoid specific people or group members for a gang-related or battery type of offense.

 A: A revoked probation does not automatically mean you will be sent to jail.
 A judge has a variety of options available during sentencing.
-For instance, upon a revoked probation, a judge may add an extra length to the probation, impose additional fines, or require you get counseling or attend other treatment programs.
-Even so, a judge may order you to serve a brief period of time in jail, or require you to serve the time allotted on your original sentence, depending on the circumstances.
-Upon conviction of probation violation, you may request a bail hearing to allow you to remain free for a brief period of time before having to serve time in jail or before a judge makes his final determination.
+For instance, upon a revoked probation, a judge may add an extra length to the probation, impose additional fines, or require you to get counseling or attend other treatment programs.
+Alternatively, a judge may order you to spend a brief period of time in jail, or require you to serve the time allotted on your original sentence, depending on the circumstances.

 A: Yes.
-In most states, you can appeal a probation violation conviction to the state's next highest court.
+In most states, you can appeal the ruling to the state's next highest court.
 If the court finds that the lower court erred, or that there was insufficient evidence to support the conviction, you may have your probation violation dismissed.

-A: Probation and parole sentencing options are similar, yet different in some ways.
-First, parole is a conditional release from prison that allows a prisoner to rejoin the community after serving all, or a part, of his or her prison term.
+A: While parole is not the same as probation, there are similarities.
+Parole is a conditional release from prison that allows a prisoner to rejoin the community after serving all, or a part, of his or her prison term.
 Probation, on the other hand, is a sentencing order that allows a person convicted of a crime to remain out of jail altogether.

-Secondly, in both cases, a person on probation or parole must follow certain court-ordered procedures and keep from getting into trouble with the law.
-Probation and parole violations both occur when a person either breaks the rules or fails to keep the terms of their probation or parole, including getting arrested for another offense.
+In both cases, a person must follow certain court-ordered procedures and avoid getting into trouble with the law.
+Probation and parole violations both occur when a person either breaks the rules or fails to comply with the terms of the probation or parole, including being arrested for another offense.

-Thirdly, probation and parole violations both carry significant consequences and penalties.
-When a probation or parole violation occurs, it may result in the person returning back to jail (if on parole), or entering jail (if on probation), depending on the particular circumstances of the case.
+Both probation and parole violations carry significant consequences and penalties.
+The violator may be returned to jail (if on parole) or sent to jail (if on probation), if the lapse is serious.

 A: In most states, you may apply for an early release from probation, yet it is entirely discretionary (not mandatory) for a judge to allow.
 Typically, a deciding judge will require you to have served at least a third of your probation before eligibility for early release.
-In addition, a judge may require all of the conditions on your probation be met, for example, rehabilitation classes completed, community service performed, and monies paid.
-Also, certain offenses such as DUI, sex offenses, and jail felonies are not eligible for early release in most states.
+In addition, a judge may require all of the conditions of your probation be met, for example, rehabilitation classes completed, community service performed, and monies paid.
+Also, many states won't shortened probation for certain offenses such as DUI, sex crimes, and jail felonies.